Louis-Duboz/simply-either-ts/README.md

-# ts-expressive-result
+# simply-either-ts

-The `ts-expressive-result` library provides a straightforward and elegant approach for TypeScript developers to manage successes and errors in their codebase.
+The `simply-either-ts` library provides a straightforward and elegant approach for TypeScript developers to manage successes and errors in their codebase.
 Inspired by patterns found in languages like Java, this library is designed to enhance expressiveness, particularly in scenarios requiring rich domain modeling, such as Domain-Driven Design (DDD).
 By explicitly defining expected errors, it forces developers to handle these scenarios meticulously, thereby significantly enhancing the readability and robustness of the code.

 ## Features